MSc Botany Syllabus

 Known as the scientific study of plants, Botany is an academic discipline of utmost ecological as well as economic importance.
 While a BSc in Botany provides you with an introduction to the world of plant science, a master’s degree in this field can equip you with the intensive knowledge required to pursue the vast arena of scientific research in this discipline.
 This blog aims to provide you with the major sub-disciplines covered under the MSc Botany syllabus and what they are comprised of.

-An MSc Botany is generally a two-year postgraduate program that aims to delve deeper into the intricate subjects of plant biology.
-This course covers an extensive range of disciplines in the study of plants, fungi and algae including growth, structure, properties and biochemical processes.
-MSc Botany syllabus is constituted of both theoretical as well as practical structure which encompasses laboratory work, and workshops as well as encourages students to pursue research in this field.
+MSc Botany is a two-year postgraduate program.
+It aims to delve deeper into the intricate subjects of plant biology, their characteristics, and other related subjects in the field.
+This course covers an extensive range of disciplines in the study of plants, fungi, and algae including growth, structure, properties, and biochemical processes.
+The MSc Botany syllabus is constituted of both theoretical as well as practical structure which encompasses laboratory work, and workshops.
+It encourages students to pursue research in this field.

 MSc Botany Syllabus: Major Topics Covered